 3. What programs does the center offer?

-Finding a facility with the right programs is dependent on what your personal care needs are.
+Finding a facility with the right recovery programs is dependent on what your personal care needs are.
 If this is your first time considering rehab, call your prospective treatment center and inquire about the services they offer.
 At Landmark Recovery, we offer a wide variety of programs to encompass a broad swathe of individual needs.

 Intensive Outpatient Program (IOP)